SHARE

 Helpful Vocabulary for Coffee in Paris

-Sur Place means to enjoy coffee while you sit in the café or shop.
+Sur Place means to enjoy coffee while you sit in the cafƩ or shop.

 Emporter means to take the coffee to go in a paper cup.
-This is a great option to take your coffee and stroll the streets of Paris.
+This is an excellent option for taking your coffee and strolling the streets of Paris.

 What type of food can you find at a Paris coffee shop?